Patrick Wisdom Player Props: Cubs vs. Dodgers

 Patrick Wisdom At The Plate

-- Wisdom leads Chicago with 10 hits, batting .233 this season with seven extra-base hits.
+- Wisdom leads Chicago with 17 hits, batting .279 this season with 12 extra-base hits.

-- Among qualifying batters in MLB, he ranks 138th in batting average, 122nd in on-base percentage, and 15th in slugging.
+- Among qualified batters in MLB action, he ranks 62nd in batting average, 85th in on-base percentage, and first in slugging.

+- Wisdom will look to extend his six-game hitting streak.
+He's batting .364 with four homers over the course of his last games.

-- Wisdom has reached base via a hit in six games this year (of 12 played), and had multiple hits in three of those games.
+- Wisdom has picked up a hit in 62.5% of his 16 games this year, with at least two hits in 31.3% of them.

-- In five games this season (41.7%), Wisdom has picked up an RBI, including two games with multiple runs batted in.
+- Wisdom has had an RBI in eight games this year (50.0%), including four multi-RBI outings (25.0%).
+He has also driven in three or more of his team's runs in two contests.

-- In 58.3% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (25.0%).
+- In 11 of 16 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.